Best Currys Black Friday and Cyber Monday deals - today's NEW offers

 Currys PC World knows how to do Black Friday and Cyber Monday.
 The retailer was one of the best brands to shop for the shopping event in the UK last year, with visits to the site increasing by 20% year on year.

-Black Friday may technically be over but, like with most retailers, Currys’ deals will continue to run throughout the weekend into Cyber Monday.
+Black Friday may technically be over but, like with most retailers, Currys’ deals will continue to run throughout this week.
 With click and collect and the Price Match promise, they’re always a good bet.

 Best Currys Black Friday and Cyber Monday deals

-Black Friday may be behind us, but there’s the weekend of deals and Cyber Monday, 2nd December.
-That means there’s plenty of savings still to be had.
-There are a few good offers still ticking along.
+Black Friday may be behind us, but the weekend and Cyber Monday have plenty of savings still to be had.
+There are a few good offers ticking along.

 The Nutribullet Magic Bullet is now £34.99 was £39.99, that’s just £5 but you don’t see too many discounts on this normally.